 If you’ve hired a nanny or senior caregiver, you likely know that with this added help comes the responsibility of following tax and payroll rules.
 For the DIYers out there, we’ve put together a list of all the important dates you need to know so you don’t miss a tax deadline.
 And if this looks like too much work, our service is here to help.

-You have no tax deadlines this month.
+You have no tax filing responsibilities this month.
 If your caregiver has already filed their taxes and did not get the refund they expected, let them know they can change their income tax withholding to have less or more taxes withheld each pay period.

 17: Your personal income tax return is due.
 Make sure you’ve prepared and attached a Schedule H to account for your federal household employment tax liability from last year.
 And don’t forget about including the Child and Dependent Care Tax Credit as well.
 You could save up to $1,200!